 The water in the paint must dry at least as fast, preferably faster than the solvents present.
 In high humidity, this does happen, and your paint becomes waterlogged.
 Under these circumstances, the paint becomes a gummy mess on the surface of the wood and will need to be removed and the surface prepped and repainted.

 Always check the manufacturer’s directions to get the best results.
 Newer technologies have improved paints.
 Depending on which paint you choose you may have some leeway with weather conditions.
-If you have questions or if you would like to save yourself time, contact Nevada Painting Company and let our professional team take care of your painting job.
+If you have questions or if you would like to save yourself time, contact The Painting Company and let our professional team take care of your painting job in Arizona, or Nevada.
 Call us today for more information or fill out our online form.